ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 -Make the timer run for 60 minutes before switching to a new map (meant to be used with host_workshop_collection)

+### see this server setup in action! open CS2 and connect to us1.synserv.net:27017

 # Installation